 If your living room doubles as a dining room and a home office, you may not be as productive as you'd like to be on those days when you work from home.
-But the right home office can help increase your productivity by inspiring creativity and allowing you to cancel out other distractions.
+However, the right home office can help increase your productivity by inspiring creativity and allowing you to cancel out other distractions.

-Whether you're considering transforming an unused guest room into a home office or you have a little nook in a living space you can repurpose as a dedicated work zone, spending a little bit of time personalizing your approach will go a long way.
+Whether you're considering transforming an unused guest room into a home office, or you have a little nook in a living space you can repurpose as a dedicated work zone, spending a little bit of time personalizing your approach will go a long way.

 Here, we've rounded up our favorite modern offices to make Monday morning just that much better.

 Add Simple Artwork

 One way to make your office space feel more modern and contemporary is by adding a handful of beautiful black-and-white photography or ink sketches.
 Not only will a simple gallery wall above your computer add a bit of visual interest to your office space, but if you are sharing it with a room with another purpose, it can help define the space.